earthlab/cft/README.md

 The vignettes in this package are pre-rendered because they take a while to execute.
-The `Makefile` contains instructions for rendering the vignettes, as well as the documentation, README.md file, and pkgdown website.
+The `Makefile` contains instructions for rendering the vignettes, as well as the manual, README.md file, and pkgdown website.
 To build the documentation, execute the following command from the terminal:

 ```bash